 4. Shopping Cart Recommendations

-Try and inject up-selling and cross-selling techniques as the shopping cart is a great touchpoint for the same purpose based on shopper’s browsing activity and purchase history.
+Try and inject up-selling and cross-selling techniques as the shopping cart is a great touchpoint for the same purpose based on the shopper’s browsing activity and purchase history.
 This can help you add more sales by 1.5%.

 5. On-site Search Result Recommendations